San Diego State University

 Geographic Information Science and Spatial Reasoning, Fall 2017

 This is an introductory course on GIScience with a substantial computational aspect.
-While there is no formal lab session for this course, students are assigned five practical exercises with freely available GIS tools to enable hands-on experience with the problem-solving aspects of GIS.
+While there was no formal lab session for this course, I assigned five practical exercises with freely available GIS tools to enable hands-on experience with the problem-solving aspects of GIS.

 Map Projections Teaching Tool: Tissot’s Indicatrix